RalfiSlask/Memory-Game/README.md

 ## Status

-This project is marked as "In Progress."
+This project is marked as "Finished"

 ## Getting Started